Easy Sourdough Discard Focaccia Recipe

 Why You’ll Love Sourdough Discard Focaccia Bread

-- Feeds a crowd – Serve with dipping oil for an easy appetizer for any gathering.
-Focaccia also makes a great side, pair with a bowl of soup or pasta for a cozy, delicious meal.
+- Feeds a crowd – Serve with dipping oil or sun dried tomato pesto for an easy appetizer for any gathering.
+Focaccia also makes a great side.
+Pair it with a bowl of soup or pasta for a cozy, delicious meal.
 Everyone will gladly reach for a second piece!

 - Easy – This is a great, easy way to use sourdough discard.
 It’s made using pantry ingredients so you can make anytime.